HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 [Fenced Frames](https://github.com/shivanigithub/fenced-frame) protect frame access to data from the embedding page.
 As of October 2021, there iss no origin trial.

 Finally, [First-Party Sets](https://developer.chrome.com/docs/privacy-sandbox/first-party-sets/) allow website owners to define a set of distinct domains that actually belong to the same entity.
-Owners can then set a SameParty attribute on cookies that should be sent across cross-site contexts, as long as the sites are in the same first-party set.
+Owners can then set a `SameParty` attribute on cookies that should be sent across cross-site contexts, as long as the sites are in the same first-party set.
 A first origin trial ended in September 2021.
-We saw the 'SameParty' attribute on a few thousand cookies.
+We saw the `SameParty` attribute on a few thousand cookies.